HOURS REDUCED TO LESS THAN PART-TIME

 When an employee transfers from one state agency to a GIC participating municipality, or from a municipality to another participating municipality or state agency complete the following:

-- Complete GIC Municipal Insurance Enrollment and Change Form (Form-1MUN) on behalf of the employee:
+- Complete GIC Municipal Employment Status Change Form (Form-1AMUN) on behalf of the employee:

-- If employee is transferring to a state agency or participating municipality, check box 7 and indicate the name of the agency/municipality the employee is transferring to and the effective date.
+- If employee is transferring to a state agency or participating municipality, indicate the name of the agency/municipality the employee is transferring to and the last day of work.

-- If the employee is transferring from another state agency/municipality, check box 8 and indicate the name of the agency/municipality the employee is transferring from and the date.
+- If the employee is transferring from another state agency/municipality, indicate the name of the agency/municipality the employee is transferring from and the hire date.

 - Update your payroll system to stop or begin the appropriate GIC premium deductions for the GIC coverage in force at the time of the transfer.
 Note that employees are not allowed to change health plans at the time of transfer, unless the employee is moving outside of a health plan’s service area.

-- Photocopy completed Municipal Insurance Enrollment and Change Form (Form-1MUN) and file in the employee’s personnel file.
+- Photocopy completed Municipal Employment Status Change Form (Form-1AMUN) and file in the employee’s personnel file.

-- Send original Municipal Insurance Enrollment and Change Form (Form-1MUN) to the GIC.
+- Send original Municipal Employment Status Change Form (Form-1AMUN) to the GIC.

 The effective date of the transfer will be the first day of the second month following the transfer as long as the GIC has been notified with the Form-1MUN.